2ndopinionuseful/mike-chat/ata/vision/learning-engine-vision.md

 around.
 Every real improvement to Mike so far (Houston pricing, Learn Mode, Empathy, Warranty Guidance) came from shipping a fix to an observed problem, not from architecting ahead of one.

+## Schema evolution loop (added 2026-08-03)

+Every time a real quote is reviewed, ask two questions:

+1. What can Mike learn from this quote that would help future homeowners?
+2. Is there anything in this quote the schema doesn't currently capture?

+**The tiebreaker — this is the part that keeps this loop from becoming "no abstraction before repetition" violated one field at a time:**

+If a quote surfaces something new, capture it in `notes` immediately — always, no exceptions, this costs nothing.
+Only promote it to a first-class schema field once the *same* pattern has shown up across a few different quotes, not the first time it's seen.
+A single quote is evidence a field *might* eventually be worth adding, not evidence it should be added now.

+Fields promoted so far because they repeated across multiple quotes:
+- `tier_info` / proposal tiering (good/better/best) — seen in 3+ quotes
+  before being added
+- Upsell/add-on menus as a structured pattern — seen across the Chino, Rocket Air, and Eco Columbus quotes

+Patterns seen only once so far and deliberately left in `notes`, not promoted to fields yet: membership-inclusion structure, luxury add-on categories (scent devices, UVC lamps), "warranty strategy" as its own labeled concept.
+Revisit if these repeat.

+Vendor-stated projections (annual savings, noise reduction, carbon reduction, etc.) are marketing claims, not measured outcomes — this is a Mike *behavior* rule, not a schema field, since storing the number in a field doesn't stop Mike from repeating it as fact.
+Mike should present these as "the contractor projects X," never as a guaranteed result.

+Learnings from quotes can go into Mike's actual prompt-level knowledge immediately, as a hand-written rule, without waiting for the retrieval layer (Phase 3) to exist — same pattern as Houston pricing and warranty guidance.
+Don't let insights sit idle in the corpus if they're ready to help users now.

+Not every quote needs to teach something new to be worth collecting — most quotes in a mature dataset will confirm patterns already known rather than reveal new ones, and that's expected: it strengthens confidence in a pattern rather than being a missed opportunity.